Initial Public Offering (IPOs) are again the hottest sector in the Indian financial market since too much money has been made in the last few months.

 Moreover, history also tells us that it is better to be a seller in this market than to be a buyer because in the long run more than 100% of the total wealth created in the IPO market accrues to the seller and the buyers lose money.

 Warren Buffett said, “It’s almost a mathematical impossibility to imagine that, out of the thousands of things for sale on a given day, the most attractively priced is the one being sold by a knowledgeable seller (company insiders) to a less-knowledgeable buyer (investors)”.

-Few characteristics which shows that IPOs are more profitable to be a seller than to be a buyer.
+Few characteristics show that initial public offering is more profitable to be a seller than to be a buyer.

-Firstly, the sellers are the insiders who knows more about the company than the buyers,
+Firstly, the sellers are the insiders who know more about the company than the buyers,

 Secondly, the sellers decide the timing of the sale and so they choose to sell when they get a high price for their shares